apokryphus/advanced-combat-system/README.md

  Enemies will drop special ACS weapons as loot, which grants access to the movesets.

-ACS also supports weapon DLCs made by other mod authors, which include the majority of the weapons from:
+ACS also supports weapon DLCs made by other mod authors, which include (but not limited to) the majority of the weapons from:

 - Shades of Iron
 https://discord.com/channels/728022548796801064/728023281558618214/964947835986509854